 So our bit has to be stored in a small region, but not a precisely localized one.
 A Holmium atom in a relatively stable state should do it.
 And we can be happy with the situation, because such an atom is approximately local.
 But it is not quite local, while the wavefunctions of its particles are concentrated around the nucleus, they in fact extend in space to infinity!
 Flipping a bit encoded in an atom involves changes of the wavefunction that extend to infinite distances.
 Therefore, this "approximate locality" is still nonlocal.
-Even if in practice there is no way to probe this nonlocality, because our instruments are also quantum, and the wavefunction collapses, and Heisenberg's uncertainty principle kicks in.
+Even if in practice there is no way to probe this nonlocality, because our instruments are also quantum, and the wavefunction collapses, and Heisenberg's uncertainty principle kicks in, the fact that there is nonlocality is important as a matter of principle.

-But we can try to do even more, and assume an interpretation of Quantum Physics which allows point-particles - the Pilot-Wave Theory.
-This way, the bit can be stored in the state of one of the well-localized point-electrons of the Holmium atom.
-But the Pilot-Wave Theory is a paradigmatic example of nonlocal theory [12]: the point-particles are guided by the pilot-wave, in a way that depends on the positions of other point-particles in a nonlocal way!
+But we can try to do even more, and assume an interpretation of Quantum Physics which allows pointparticles - the Pilot-Wave Theory.
+This way, the bit can be stored in the state of one of the well-localized pointelectrons of the Holmium atom.
+But the Pilot-Wave Theory is a paradigmatic example of nonlocal theory [10]: the point-particles are guided by the pilot-wave, in a way that depends on the positions of other point-particles in a nonlocal way!

-In addition, there is a severe limit of the amount of information one can store and extract from a region of space, the Bekenstein bound [10, 11, 15, 17].
+In addition, there is a severe limit of the amount of information one can store and extract from a region of space, the Bekenstein bound [8, 9, 13, 15].
 And it turns out that the information that can be stored at a point of space is basically zero.
 No matter how efficient we do it, suppose we can reduce the implementation of the bits to the Plank scale, we will always need an extended region of space to store even a single bit.